 Hormone replacement therapy (HRT) is a treatment that can be used to relieve menopausal symptoms, including menopuase bloating.
 HRT involves taking hormones, either in the form of tablets, patches or gels, to replace the hormones that the body is no longer producing.

 I know first hand what it is like to suffer from bloating and the pain that trapped gas can cause.
 For me, it has been a combination of ALL of these tips which have provided the best solution.

 There are still days the stretchy pants come out but they are far rarer.

-Do you have some sure-fire tips that work for helping with reducing bloat?
+Do you have some sure-fire tips that work for helping with easing bloat?
 Add them in the comments.